Flyvs/Game/README.md

 - remember to install a package to convert the script into an exe (for example [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/))

-There is a line in class "Game" --> function "path" you need to comment out/in (remove comment when converted to an exe and comment when run in editor)
+Set this to true if you want to export the script as an exe.
 ```
-parentDirectory = os.path.join(parentDirectory, "game")
+Game.export = False
 ```

 ### FUNCTIONS